 Crassula orbicularis is a succulent perennial with flattened rosettes of fleshy green leaves.
 It has a shallow root system and produces runners, forming dense groups up to 20 inches (50 cm) in diameter.
 Leaves are slightly tinged pink to red along margins and towards the apex in bright light.
 They are elliptic, up to 4 inches (10 cm) long, and up to 1 inch (2.5 cm) wide.
 Flowers are tubular, white to pale yellow, often tinged pink or reddish-brown, and appear from late winter to early spring on up to 8 inches (20 cm) tall flower stalk.

-The specific epithet "orbicularis" derives from the Latin "orbis," meaning "circle or disk" and refers to the shape of the leaves.
+The specific epithet "orbicularis (or-bik-yoo-LAIR-iss)" is a Latin adjective meaning "circular" or "orbicular" and refers to the shape of the leaves.

 How to Grow and Care for Crassula orbicularis

 Light: C. orbicularis prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 A place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.